Discrete State-Action Abstraction via the Successor Representation: Appendix

+We now use the method of Lagrange multipliers and optimize over a batch with stochastic gradient descent to derive the loss $\mathcal{L}_A$ in Algorithm~\ref{alg:example}.
+Experimentally we find the method is sensitive to batch size, if the batch size is too small we fail to properly capture the entropy constraint.

-\section{Additional ablations for the FourRooms environment}
+\subsection{Additional ablations for the FourRooms environment}

-In the set of ablations shown in Figure~\ref{softmax_exp}, we qualitatively explore the effects of certain implementation decisions on the resulting abstraction in the FourRooms environment.
-In particular we show the importance of stochastic categorical reparameterization via Gumbel-Softmax as opposed to straightforward classification via Softmax, applied to the output logits of the abstraction model $\phi$.
+In the set of ablations shown in Figure~\ref{softmax_exp}, we qualitatively demonstrate the importance of stochastic categorical reparameterization via Gumbel-Softmax as opposed to straightforward classification via Softmax, applied to the output logits of the abstraction model $\phi$.
 We also explore the effects of adding a weight coefficient $\beta>0$ to the entropy term in the abstraction update loss as $\mathcal{L}_{A} = \mathcal{L}_{H} + \beta \mathcal{L}_{SR}$.

+In Figure~\ref{autoencoder_baseline} we show that swapping our decoder with a classic reconstruction module and then clustering does not yield good abstractions.